The Astroger Webpages

 Back to Top

-Orbital Mechanics with Mathcad lists the lesson plan topics for my five-day, eight-hours-per-day course for space professionals in Colorado Springs.
+Orbital Mechanics with Mathcad lists the lesson plan topics for my course for space professionals in Colorado Springs.
+The course focused on the unique capabilities of Mathcad for orbital mechanics algorithm development and documentation.
 For further information go to http://astrocourse.astroger.com/.

 Back to Top